 Partly, this is physical.
 I have rheumatoid arthritis and every single medicine I take (and oh, I take many) lists “fatigue” as a side effect.
-Maybe some day there will be one that lists “beauty and riches and tight abs” as side effects, but so far just fatigue, and one that promises weight gain.
+Now, I have breast cancer, and we can add a whole passel of fatigue to that.
+Maybe some day there will be a side effect of “beauty and riches and tight abs,” but so far just fatigue, and one med that promises weight gain.

 Partly, though, it’s temperament.
 My style is conciliatory, my strengths are my compassion and ability to listen to people, my willingness to find common ground and connect people.

 What I have learned, slowly, slowly, so slowly is that my strengths have to be enough.
 And my strengths help me advocate and be my own kind of activist.
 This blog hopes to help others identify their own ways to advocate, and to stay sane in the process.